-The Board of Directors, in accordance with advice from the Audit Committee, is satisfied that the provision of non-audit services during the year is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The Board of Directors, in accordance with advice from the audit committee, is satisfied that the provision of non-audit services during the year is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The directors are satisfied that the services disclosed below did not compromise the external auditor's independence for the following reasons:

-- all non-audit services are reviewed and approved by the Audit Committee prior to commencement to ensure they do not adversely affect the integrity and objectivity of the auditor; and - the nature of the services provided do not compromise the general principles relating to auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants set by the Accounting Professional and Ethical Standards Board.
+- all non-audit services are reviewed and approved by the audit committee prior to commencement to ensure they do not adversely affect the integrity and objectivity of the auditor; and - the nature of the services provided do not compromise the general principles relating to auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants (including Independence Standards) set by the Accounting Professional and Ethical Standards Board.

-The following fees were paid or payable to the external auditors for non-audit services provided during the year ended 31 July 2020:
+The following fees were paid or payable to the external auditors for non-audit services provided during the year ended 31 July 2021:

-2020 2019
+2021 2020

 \$ \$

-Taxation compliance services to Rothsay Chartered Accountants 10,192 5,240
+Taxation compliance services to Rothsay Chartered Accountants 11,870 10,192